Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 97 total times this season.
-They've gone 62-35 in those games.
+- The Braves have put together a 63-35 record in games they were favored on the moneyline (winning 64.3% of those games).

-- Based on this contest's moneyline, the Braves have an implied win probability of 62.3%.
+- Based on this game's moneyline, the Braves' implied win probability is 75%.

-- Atlanta has played in 110 games with an over/under set, and have combined with its opponents to go over the total 59 times (59-48-3).
+- Atlanta has played in 111 games with over/under set, and have combined with opponents to go over the total 60 times (60-48-3).

-- The Braves have collected an 8-9-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!